Book cover

 The idea of writing this book emerged in early 2019 when I was assigned to teach the software engineering course for the bachelor’s degree in computer science at UFMG, Brazil.
 To prepare for the course, I began by analyzing well-known software engineering books.
 To my surprise, I found they had changed little since I had taken the course during my undergraduate studies more than 25 years earlier.

-My goal was to choose a book that would allow me, at the beginning of a class, to inform the students: Today, we will study this topic, which corresponds to this chapter in the book.
+My goal was to find a book that would allow me, at the beginning of a class, to inform the students: Today, we will study this topic, which corresponds to this chapter in the book.
 At the end of the class, I wanted to suggest to the students: To better comprehend the topics we just covered, I suggest you do these exercises.
 Unfortunately, I couldn’t find such a book.
 Instead, I had to conduct extensive research and read at least 15 books.

 I would like to highlight the following points about the content, organization, and writing strategy of the book: